Home Appliance Maintenance Tips for Longer Lifespan

 Section summary - Shiny features impress in the showroom, but brushless motors, stainless tubs, accessible coils, and service manuals make the investment worthwhile.

-Carbon brushes: small parts that decide motor life
+Carbon brushes: small parts that determine motor life

 Carbon brushes are the shoe soles of your washer’s motor.
 They wear down quietly until one day, snap- the dance stops.